jsass1998/aggie-isb/README.md

 ### `CELERY_ACKS_LATE = True`
 We believe Celery tasks should be idempotent.
 So for us it's safe to set `CELERY_ACKS_LATE = True` to ensure tasks will be re-queued after a worker failure.
 Check Celery docs on ["Should I use retry or acks_late?"](https://docs.celeryproject.org/en/latest/faq.html#should-i-use-retry-or-acks-late) for more info.

-## Contributing

-If you wish to contribute to this project, please first discuss the change you wish to make via an [issue](https://github.com/vintasoftware/django-react-boilerplate/issues).

-Check our [contributing guide](https://github.com/vintasoftware/django-react-boilerplate/blob/master/CONTRIBUTING.md) to learn more about our development process and how you can test your changes to the boilerplate.

-## Commercial Support
-This project, as other Vinta open-source projects, is used in products of Vinta clients.
-We are always looking for exciting work, so if you need any commercial support, feel free to get in touch: contact@vinta.com.br

-Copyright (c) 2020 Vinta Serviços e Soluções Tecnológicas Ltda.

 [MIT License](LICENSE.txt)